 Cyber attacks are no longer an invisible threat: By 2021, experts estimate that companies worldwide will have to expect damage of up to 6 billion US dollars.
-The loss of image and monetary losses which companies have already suffered as a result of hacker attacks are tremendous.
+The damage to image and monetary losses that companies have already suffered as a result of hacker attacks are tremendous.
 But what physical impact can cyberattacks have on public safety?
-What visible and noticeable damages can hackers cause by an attack?
+What visible and noticeable damages can hackers cause with an attack?

 According to the Global Risk Report 2019, for the third year in a row, cyber attacks are among the most severe global threats, along with weather extremes, the failure of climate protection and natural disasters.
 In addition, widespread cyberattacks and the collapse of critical infrastructures due to a cyber attack are considered to be the second most frequent danger in terms of probability and potential impact.